 What serious investors should ask next.

-The next investor conversation should move from public positioning into controlled review: roadmap, customer strategy, delivery capacity, economics, proof assets, operating risk, and legal structure.
+The next investor conversation should move from public positioning into controlled review: roadmap, customer strategy, delivery capacity, economics, review assets, operating risk, and legal structure.

 Which service lines become repeatable revenue first?